JacksonMusee/QuickMinds/README.md

 **QuickMinds**
-A Webstack Portfolio Project for the award of Software Engneering certificates at ALX Africa.
+A Webstack Portfolio Project for the award of Software Engneering certificate at ALX Africa.

 **Project Description**
 Quickminds is an interactive quiz application where users can answer multiple-choice questions